No wrong door

 Referral Coordination and Accountability

 In addition to matching households to available community programs, our Coordinated Entry system establishes procedures to ensure individuals can access the services they qualify for.
-ECHO works with local providers to monitor an individual’s progress through the homeless system, and ongoing accountability processes make sure programs are meeting the needs of their clients.
+ECHO works with local providers to monitor an individual’s progress through the Homelessness Response System, and ongoing accountability processes make sure programs are meeting the needs of their clients.